christiancrisologo/product-list-antd/README.md

 ## Product listing with ReactJS + LESS + ChartJS + AntD

+Checkout the working demo here : https://beverage-list-antd.cyianite.now.sh/

 ## Overview

 A simple project of product table listing using ReactJS for the UI and DOM manipulations, LESS for CSS styling, ChartJS for the interactive chart and AntD for the material UI framerwork.

 ## Getting Started

-## Below is the generic implementation of Create React App CLI.
+Below is the generic implementation of Create React App CLI.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).